 Although many states realize how much revenue can be made from the online purchases of lottery tickets, there are still some states that are a little slow when it comes to adopting the practices.
 Colorado enacted a bill that banned the sale of online tickets and a few states who are on the fence.
 Minnesota legislature wanted to pass a bill to prohibit the online sale of lottery tickets; however, the Governor vetoed the bill.
 One has to wonder if it is bipartisanship that sways these votes.

 Is the Future Bright?

 It is hard to say where the stance of online lottery purchases will be in the future.
 While many states are looking at the possibility, some remain reluctant.
-It would be foolish to not pursue this venture because studies show that by allowing online ticket purchases, there is a considerable profit.
-For instance, Georgia has since expanded the games offered and they have since generated $6.6 million in sales.
+It would be foolish not to pursue this venture because studies show that by allowing online ticket purchases, there is a considerable profit.
+For instance, Georgia has since expanded the games offered, and they have since generated $6.6 million in sales.

 All the states who do not want to allow online lottery sales have to do are look at the financial records of those states that do allow ticket sales.
 The proof is there in black and white that online ticket sales are a lucrative option for the state.
 With any luck, 2015 will bring more states jumping on the online lottery bandwagon, thus bringing in more money and making it easier to get that winning ticket.